 ‘A terrifying encounter with the unknown’

-Prey – also known as Alien Prey – is a 1977 British science-fiction horror film directed by Norman J. Warren (Satan’s Slave; Terror; Bloody New Year) from a screenplay by Max Cuff, based loosely on The Fox (1922) by D. H. Lawrence.
-It stars Glory Annen, Barry Stokes, Sally Faulkner, Sandy Chinney, Eddie Stacey and Jerry Crampton.
+Prey – also known as Alien Prey – is a 1977 British science-fiction horror feature film directed by Norman J. Warren (Satan’s Slave; Terror; Bloody New Year) from a screenplay written by Max Cuff, based loosely on The Fox (1922) by D. H. Lawrence.
+The movie stars Glory Annen, Barry Stokes (The Corruption of Chris Miller), Sally Faulkner, Sandy Chinney, Eddie Stacey and Jerry Crampton.

 The synth score by Ivor Slaney is very typical of the late 70s/early 80s soundtracks for horror movies from this period.

 Jessica awakens when an alien spacecraft lands nearby.
 After dispatching a young couple, the alien assumes the identity of the recently dispatched young man.
 Jessica and her possessive lover Josephine invite “Anders” in when it appears he’s hurt.